 The AF may change the Alternative Service Requirements while the AF session is ongoing.
 If this happens, the PCF shall update the Alternative QoS parameter sets in the PCC rule accordingly.

 The AF may indicate to the PCF that the UE does not need to be informed about changes related to Alternative QoS Profiles.
-With this indication received from the AF, the PCF decides whether to disable the notifications to the UE when changes related to the Alternative QoS Profiles occur and sets the Disable UE notifications at changes related to Alternative QoS Profiles parameter in the PCC rule accordingly.
+With this indication received from the AF, the PCF may decide to disable the notifications to the UE when changes related to the Alternative QoS Profiles occur and sets the Disable UE notifications at changes related to Alternative QoS Profiles parameter in the PCC rule accordingly.
+The PCF does not set the Disable UE notifications at changes related to Alternative QoS Profiles parameter if the indication is not received from the AF.